Urfa: Sieges of 1144 and 1146

-Zengid rule
+Zengid and Ayyubid rules

 Although Nur ad-Din was an active builder elsewhere, only one building at Urfa can be attributed to him: the "rather plain" Great Mosque, which was probably on the site of an earlier church.
 After Nur ad-Din's death in 1174, Urfa was captured by his nephew Sayf al-Din Ghazi II.

-Ayyubid dynasty

 Saladin captured Urfa in 1182 after a siege; he then separately besieged the citadel.
 He ended up paying the defenders off to let him take control of the citadel.
 He then appointed Muzaffar al-Din Gökböri as governor of Urfa along with Harran.
 During Saladin's reign, the cathedral of the Melkites was demolished.
 Part was used as building material for Urfa's citadel, and part was taken to Harran.

 The Ayyubid empire essentially functioned as a dynastic "confederation of principalities united under one leading prince".
 During Saladin's reign, he established a principality based at Harran; Urfa was part of this principality.
 After Gökböri, the Harran-Urfa principality was also held by Saladin's brother al-Adil, who later ruled as the Ayyubid sultan himself.

 During Ayyubid rule, Edessa had a population of approximately 24,000, according to J.C.
 Russell's estimate (Russell generally favored smaller, more conservative estimates).

 In June 1234, the city was taken by the Seljuk sultan Kayqubad I's army, and its inhabitants were deported to Anatolia.
 However, it was recaptured within four months by the Ayyubid ruler al-Kamil.
 Sometime shortly thereafter, the citadel was slighted on al-Kamil's orders.